Vision and Ortho-K Center

 Optometry & Specialty Contact Lens Practice located in Boston, MA & Newton Upper Falls, MA

 Thanks to today’s advanced technology, contact lenses can correct a variety of vision problems, so you don’t have to depend on glasses to see clearly.
-If you need to update your contact lens prescription or you would like to try contacts for the first time, Curtis Frank, OD, and the optometry team at Vision and Ortho-K Center in Boston, Massachusetts, can prescribe the perfect pair of contacts.
+If you need to update your contact lens prescription or you would like to try contacts for the first time, Curtis Frank, OD, and the optometry team at Vision and Ortho-K Center in Boston, and Newton Upper Falls, Massachusetts, can prescribe the perfect pair of contacts.
 They offer options for myopia control, scleral contacts, and orthokeratology (ortho-K) contacts.
 Dr. Frank is one of Boston’s leading specialists in orthokeratology.
 Learn more by calling the office or scheduling an appointment online.

 Today’s contacts are engineered to correct a variety of common vision problems, including:

 - Myopia (nearsightedness)